Stephaniedroop/AV_Explanations/README.md

 2024 openly licensed via CC BY 4.0 https://creativecommons.org/licenses/by/4.0/

-## Files
+## R Files

-- `preprocessing.R` - creates file `preProcessedData.csv` from video stimuli and participant data (not stored here)
 - `analysis.R` - main analysis file with regressions and testing contribution of each predictor
 - `HighlightAV_check.R` - supplementary file to run same analyses as `analysis.R` split by the AV/car manipulation.
+- `preprocessing.R` - if one wants to re-create the file `preProcessedData.csv`
+from the raw data.